Board Of Directors Of The New Emirates Drug Establishment Holds Inaugural Meeting

-Abu Dhabi, UAE – 29 December 2023: Following its formation by the UAE Cabinet earlier this month, The Board of Directors of the Emirates Drug Establishment held its inaugural meeting to outline strategies that will enable it to achieve its overarching objectives, foster collaboration for public health enhancement, and reinforce the UAE's standing as a global and regional hub for the pharmaceutical and medical sectors.
+Abu Dhabi, UAE: Following its formation by the UAE Cabinet earlier this month, The Board of Directors of the Emirates Drug Establishment held its inaugural meeting to outline strategies that will enable it to achieve its overarching objectives, foster collaboration for public health enhancement, and reinforce the UAE's standing as a global and regional hub for the pharmaceutical and medical sectors.

 Chaired by His Excellency Dr Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade and Chairman of the Board of Directors of the Emirates Pharmaceuticals Foundation, the meeting was attended by Her Excellency Dr. Maha Taysir, Deputy Chairperson of the Board, Her Excellency Dr. Fatima Mohammed Hilal Al Kaabi, the General Director of the Foundation, as well as the council members: His Excellency Dr. Issa Abdul Fattah Kazim, His Excellency Badr Saleem Al Ulama, His Excellency Dr. Aamer Ahmed Sharif, His Excellency Dr. Farhan Malik, and Professor Chris Evans.